 This is a blog post on fabric dyeing with cochineal.
 What is cochineal?
-Cochineal is actually an insect where is produces carminic acid.
-This in which in return gets the color red.
+Cochineal is actually an insect that produces carminic acid.
+This in which in return gets the vibrant fushia red colour.
 Here is more information on cochineal.
-Of course, it not only use in fabric dyeing but it has other use in food coloring and lipstick.
+Of course, it is not only used in fabric dyeing but it has other use in food coloring and lipstick.
 I would focus on fabric dyeing as I have used it to get a strong vibrant red color.
-Cochineal is quite an old dye and in recent years it has made come back as many of the new synthetic red dyes are found to be carcinogenic.
+Cochineal is quite an old dye and in recent years it has come back as many of the new synthetic red dyes are found to be carcinogenic.
+However, how true it is up to one to decide.

 Fabric dyeing with cochineal

-I have used various fibers and chemicals to obtain color from cochineal.
-Io get hold of cochineal is quite simple is to buy from a natural dye craft supplier.
-I use George Weil and Sons as they provide a reliable and great service.
-They aren’t the cheapest around in the market for some of their products.
-Cochineal supply comes in many tiny shell form.
-Some recommend to crush it before using it.
-This so as to obtain an even color.
-As lumps of concentrated dye products.
-My plan was either to crush it or use muslin to filter the lumps.
+I have used various fibers and chemicals to obtain color from cochineal as it is a ph-sensitive dye.
+To get hold of cochineal is quite simple is to buy from a natural dye craft supplier.
+It is possible to forage from prickly pear nopal cactus if there is one nearby where you are.
+It does yield less strong dyes compared to the cultivated ones.
+I get mine from George Weil and Sons as they provide a reliable and great service.
+There are many other suppliers around that sell cohineal.
+It is more expensive than some dyes but one doesn’t need much to get strong colour.
+Cochineal supply comes in many tiny shell forms.
+In my experience, I crush and filter before using it.
+This is so as to obtain an even color as lumps of concentrated dye products.

-In order to obtain the color is to boil some water over the cochineal.
-It depends on how concentrated you want the cochineal to be and also how much fabric is a dye.
+In order to obtain the color, boil some water over the cochineal.
+It depends on how concentrated you want the cochineal to be and also how much fabric is dyed.
 The technical term is called the weight of fiber (WOF).
-Don’t let this term put you off it’s just a way how the dyers use them.
+Don’t let this term put you off it’s just a way the dyers use them.
 Then leave it to seep overnight.
-As I was using a small amount of cochineal for this being my first time, the colors just appear immediately after pouring the boiling water.
+As I was using a small amount of cochineal for this being my first time, the colors just appeared immediately after pouring the boiling water.
 I expected it to be nice red guess what it came out to be a dark purple?!!
-After some google search said to add some lemon juice/ citric acid it will be bright red viola.
+After some Google search said to add some lemon juice/ citric acid it will be bright red viola.
 Also, alum helps.
 Do adjust the ratio as you experiment.
 I have tried with various fibers.
-The effect on animal fibres like silk was the best.
-Also, Tencel (wood pulp) fibre also turn out quite strong.
+The effect on animal fibers like silk was the best.
+Also, Tencel (wood pulp) fiber also turns out quite strong.

 Thank you for reading and dropping by.
-Do have a look at my other fugitive natural fabric dyeing like onion. i am trying to move on with just using fugitive dyes as they last longer given the right amounts of mordant.
+Do have a look at my other fugitive natural fabric dyeing like onion and pomegranate. i am trying to move on with just using fugitive dyes as they last longer given the right amounts of mordant.